 The complainant will be advised of the outcome of the examination.

-Similar to preliminary examinations, the Council must conduct examinations in private, where possible.
+The Council must conduct examinations in private, where possible - like preliminary examinations.
 However, the Council must notify the ACT Attorney-General when it starts an examination and inform them of the outcome once it is finalised.

 Lodging a complaint